Home Insurance in Spain for Expats

 Catastrophic floods, including DANA events like the November 2024 Valencia floods, are covered by the Consorcio de Compensación de Seguros — a state-backed body that pays out for extraordinary natural events.
 Spanish home insurance customers automatically have Consorcio cover bundled into their policy at no extra premium.
 The Consorcio paid out over €4 billion for the November 2024 Valencia floods.
 For routine local water ingress (a leaking pipe, a rainstorm coming through a damaged roof), your home insurer pays — not the Consorcio.

 Yes if you specifically include 'cobertura de okupación' on the policy — this is now standard on most Generali home policies.
 Squatter cover typically pays for: legal fees to evict the squatters (often €5,000–€20,000), repairs to damage they caused, locksmith costs, and in some cases alternative accommodation if you cannot occupy your home.
 Squatter cover does not normally apply to short-term holiday lets that have overstayed — that is a contractual rather than criminal matter and requires separate legal action.
+For the full picture, read our Squatters' Rights in Spain homeowner guide — the eviction process step by step with timings, and a 13-row chart of exactly what the HU2 policy pays at each stage.

 You must declare to the insurer that the property is operated as a 'Vivienda de Uso Turístico' (VUT) — short-term holiday rental.
 Standard residential policies often exclude or limit cover while paying guests are in the property.
 There are specific tourist-rental policies that include wider third-party liability (for guest injuries), accidental damage caused by guests, and loss of rental income after an insured event.
 Failing to declare commercial use is one of the main reasons claims are declined on Costa Blanca holiday homes.